Panchofdez/ask-fyeo-chatbot/README.md

 ### In Development Environment
 - using a database solely for development purposes
-- will create/run a docker container for the chatbot and another container for development database (postgres)
+- will create/run a docker container for the chatbot api and another container for development database (postgres)
+- ensure you have a .env file with the environment variables defined in docker-compose-dev.yml file

 Run app for the first time or if there are any new changes
 ```docker-compose -f docker-compose-dev.yml up --build```